On October 12, 2153, Captain Jonathan Archer and Doctor Sam Beckett reciprocally leap in time, in this Quantum Leap crossover.

 Meanwhile, on Earth, and a good century previously, Admiral Al Calavicci is trying to work with a somewhat agitated Jonathan Archer.
 As Tina, Gooshie, Verbena Beeks, and Sammy Jo Fuller all help Jonathan figure out what he needs to do, Donna Eleese stays back.
 Eventually, Jonathan realizes that the reciprocal leap is a lot less about Degra (although Sam does confront the Xindi) than it is about Donna.

 The story starts off with Porthos narrating the action.
 Because he is a dog, he’s not too communicative in terms of language.
-Instead, the world is divided into good smells and bad ones.
+Instead, the world divides into good smells and bad ones.

 The same scene is then repeatedly normally, and the story goes on that way throughout.

-Porthos sees action when it’s determined that the Azezans are being oppressed.
+Porthos sees action when Archer learns that the Azezans are the victims of oppression.
 Captain Archer finds their predicament uncomfortably familiar, but he is initially unsure as to exactly why that is so.
+This ends up as one of my first links to Jewish characters and the Holocaust, as the reference is painfully close to the Judenrat.

 I love dogs and I believe that they truly think quite a bit like this, paying somewhat selective attention and continually being distracted by the various aromas around them.
 They apparently understand some 200 – 350 or so words, so it would follow that a lot of what Porthos hears is just so much semi-random noise to him.